BasicPixel/py-yt-downloader/README.md

 # py-yt-downloader

-a simple CLI / GUI Youtube video / playlist downloader, made using python
+a simple CLI / GUI / Telegram bot YouTube video / playlist downloader, made using python

 ---

-used pytube module for parsing Youtube data and downloading, and PySimpleGUI for the gui version.
+used pytube module for parsing Youtube data and downloading, PySimpleGUI for the gui version, python-telegram-bot for bot version.

 ## Dependancies

 ### pytube

-installed by running
+install by running

 ```
 pip install pytube